Hayati Pro Ultra Plus 3 for £30. Buy Now.

 What Counts as a Taxable Vaping Product

-• standard 10ml bottles of nicotine salt or freebase e-liquid
+• standard 10ml bottles of nicotine salts

-• flavour-only liquids formulated for vaping
+• flavour-only liquids formulated specifically for vaping

 Vape Liquid Tax Rules for 2026